How to Test Push Notifications on iOS devices?

 Once the app is uploaded, click the Gear icon next to the app listing and turn on the iOS entitlement switch.

 Further, Click on the desired iOS Device from the right panel to launch a test session with iOS Entitlement testing enabled!

-One must bear in mind that these settings can be changed by any other user in your team having access to the uploaded app on BrowserStack App Live.
+Remember that any other user in your team can change these settings by accessing the uploaded app on BrowserStack App Live.
 So one must check the App Configurations section once before launching the session to ensure that the Configurations are set according to your requirements.